OCA/partner-contact/partner_tier_validation/readme/USAGE.rst

+Before using, check Contact Stages configuration, to ensure that the default stage has the "Related State" field set to "To Approve".
+For example, having the "Draft" stage the default ensures this.

 A regular user creates a new Contact and sends it for approval:

 #.
 Create a Contact triggering at least one "Tier Definition".